iamthenanogrower/raspi-grow-monitor/README.md

 sudo python /home/pi/scripts/moist.py
 sudo python /home/pi/scripts/temp.py
 ```

-* Connect temperature sensor to GPIO pin #4 and soil moisture sensor (DO) to GPIO pin #21.

 * Import the rasp-grow-monitor.sql database to your sql server, don't forget add a user with priveleges to use this database.